Electric skateboard: Design and operation

-It was originally designed for local transport, but now offer a more serious "Off Road" model as a new thrill sport.
-The Off Road style boards are able to traverse grass, gravel, dirt and hard sand with ease and are often seen at low tide on the beach.
+The electric skateboard was originally designed for local transport, but later diversified for multiple uses, longer distance travel and off-road use.

 The basic design of an electric skateboard consists of an electric motor (out-runner or hub), batteries, speed controller (often the specially designed VESC), and a wireless throttle on top of a regular skateboard, longboard or other variant (e.g. penny board, mountain board).

 Motor

 Traction is typically provided by one or more of the following: